michaeljamesgardiner/bbc_nlp_pipeline/README.md

 Michael Gardiner - michaeljamesgardiner@gmail.com

 Overview - This repository contains a solution to a NLP challenge using articles from the BBC News website.
-The goal is to classify high-level news categories into finer sub-categories, and extract named entities and event summaries through an LLM (Meta LLaMA via Groq)
+The goal is to classify high-level news categories into finer sub-categories, and extract named entities and event summaries through an LLM, **Meta LLaMA via Groq**  https://groq.com/

 ---